aplteam/MarkAPL/LeanPubExtensions.md

 More complex:

 Q> # Question can be asked.
-Q> However, time is a scarce resource, so don't waste it on asking question that will advertise you as a moron!
+Q> However, time is a scarce resource, so don't waste it on asking questions that will advertise you as a moron!

 ## Behind the scenes

-All Leanpub extensions are converted into HTML independently.
+All Leanpub extensions are converted into HTML independently from processing the main document.
 The resulting HTML then replaces the markdown defining them as a one-line HTML block.
 If necessary additional empty lines are inserted in order to keep the rows in line with the original one.

 As a side effect of this techniqe multi-line code blocks loose their newline characters because the HTML is converted into a single line.
 For that reason `<br>` tags are inserted to preserve those newlines.

-This document refers to version 4.3.0 of **_MarkAPL_**.<<br>> Kai Jaeger ⋄ APL Team Ltd ⋄ 2018-02-09
+This document refers to version 5.5.0 of **_MarkAPL_**.<<br>> Kai Jaeger ⋄ APL Team Ltd ⋄ 2018-10-14

 [^leanPub]: <http://LeanPub.com>